Most people make a list of things to do.

 This includes me.

-I’ve been making To Do Lists for decades.
+I’ve been making lists of things To Do for decades.

 I’ve even made lists of Things I’m NOT Going to Do.

-Such lists help set priorities so that you can control your time.
+Such lists help you set priorities to control your time.

 Otherwise you’d be lost, going nowhere at the mercy of distractions.
 Or worse, you’d be driven by other people’s agendas.